franzbu/WinHammer.spoon/README.md

 run = 'layout floating'
 ```

-To use this feature, simple drag 80 percent (if 'ratioMoveAS' is set to 0.8) or more of the window beyond the left/right screen border to move the window to the previous/next (work-) space.
+To use this feature, simple drag 80 percent or more of the window beyond the left/right screen border to move the window to the previous/next (work-) space.
+This area of '80 percent or more' can be changed with the option 'ratioMoveAS = 0.x' in 'init.lua'.
+A value of '1' is equivalent with disabling AeroSpace, while a value of '0' practically leads to eliminating the area for automatic positioning and resizing of windows and thus disabling this feature.

-There is an additional feature: if you release the modifier button before releasing the left mouse button, LattinMellon switches to the workspace the window has moved to; otherwise LattinMellon stays on the current one.
+There is an additional feature regarding moving windows to different (work-) spaces: if you release the modifier button before releasing the left mouse button, LattinMellon switches to the (work-) space the window has moved to; otherwise LattinMellon stays on the current one.

 ### Change Margin